GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 If any anomalies are detected, the pipeline logs a warning message in the corresponding Dataflow job's execution log.
 In future, additional alerting mechanisms may be added.

-## Deploying the Log Analyzer Dataflow Flext template
+## Deploying the Log Analyzer Dataflow Flex template

 The Log Analyzer Dataflow Flex template is deployed using the process described in the [Flex Templates](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates) documentation.
 The process has been automated the `deploy_log_analyzer.sh` bash script.